 Spring is HERE and I am so excited!
 Every year I plant a garden in my front yard and include a number of medicinal herbs and plants.
-I love the feel of the red Georgia clay in my hands and watching plants sprout to life right before my eyes in ground I could barely break with a shovel.
+It is always fun to grow my own food.
+When I am gardening, I love the feel of having my tools at hand ready to craft the perfect garden keeps me motivated to grow a beautiful garden.
+But make sure you have the right place to keep your tools.
+I’ve heard some of my friends using backyard storage sumter sc providers to help them keep their plants in top condition.
+I already have my own tool storage to help take care of my beautiful plants.
+I love the feel of the red Georgia clay in my hands and watching plants sprout to life right before my eyes in the ground I could barely break with a shovel.
 I love being able to walk outside and smell all the fresh herbs and see all the gorgeous flowers.
 These are my 5 favorite medicinal plants to grow in your garden and their uses!
+For those that believe there may be medical marijuana somewhere in the list below, there unfortunately isn’t.
+If you’re wanting to find medical marijuana in your area providing it’s legal for medicinal or recreational use, you’re able to Read more about purchasing medical-grade cannabis on the internet.

 I grow 4 or 5 kinds of mint every year.
 It is a wonderful addition to many different food dishes like Moroccan and Greek cuisine and desserts.
 I also dry it and use it to make tea to help with gas and other digestive issues.
 It can also help with nausea and vomiting as well respiratory issues.
 It is also extremely relaxing to just sit outside in the cool spring air with a steaming hot cup of peppermint tea and watch life unfold and bloom around you.
 In the summer I love to make Moroccan iced tea and drink it while working in the garden.